Sophia Lane Poole

 Like her brother, Poole adopted local customs and dress in order to gain acceptance in Egyptian social circles.
 An Egyptian acquaintance of Edward Lane wrote that his household consisted of his mother and sister, "[both of whom] always wore the Egyptian dress, and never left the house except heavily swathed and veiled.
 The Sheykh al-Dessouki, who frequented Lane’s house regularly, never saw their faces."
 However, Poole herself hated veiling, and writes that she veiled only in order to gain access to harems, bathhouses, and other "women-only" areas.

 She died on 6 May 1891 at the home of her eldest son, Reginald Stuart Poole (1822–1895), at the British Museum, and was buried at West Norwood Cemetery.
 Another son, Edward Stanley Poole (1830–1867), became an Arabic scholar and editor of the Encyclopædia Britannica.
+After his death she and her brother Edward Lane raised his three orphaned children, a daughter and two sons, Stanley Lane-Poole (also an orientalist and archaeologist) and Reginald Lane Poole (a historian and archivist).

 Sophias' brother was Richard James Lane, a distinguished engraver and lithographer.
-Her other brother, Edward William Lane was an orientalist like her and so were her son Reginald Stuart Poole and her grandson Stanley Lane-Poole who were notable orientalists and archaeologists.
+Her other brother, Edward William Lane was an orientalist like her and so was her eldest son Reginald Stuart Poole.